kdy1/repro-nextjs-15-styled-jsx/README.md

-# CSS Nesting in Next.js 15 with Styled JSX
+# Styled JSX :global() Selector Issue

-- Demo repository for testing CSS flattening with Next.js 15 and Styled JSX

-## Overview

-This project tests CSS nesting capabilities in Next.js 15 with Styled JSX, specifically looking at CSS flattening functionality.
-It demonstrates issues with nested CSS selectors in Styled JSX both with and without Turbopack.

-Next.js 15 includes [Lightning CSS](https://lightningcss.dev/) which supports CSS nesting, but there appear to be issues with how this works with Styled JSX.

 ## Issue with :global() Selector in CSS Output

-The current implementation demonstrates a critical issue with how Styled JSX handles the `:global()` selector.
-In the test page (`pages/index.tsx`), the following CSS:
+Styled JSX incorrectly handles the `:global()` selector when used in combination with other selectors.
+The following CSS:

 ```css
 :global(.c1),